On the Chandrasekhar Limit in Generalized Uncertainty Principles: Discussion

 Finally, let us return to a crucial difference between GUP and GUP*: the fact that in the \emph{classical} limit ($\hbar \to 0$) the latter recovers $\Delta x\Delta p \sim 0$, just like the usual Heisenberg's uncertainty principle, whereas the former (with positive GUP parameter) does \emph{not}.
 In fact, the classical limit of GUP is equivalent to $\Delta x \sim {G\Delta p}/{2c^3}$.
 This has an obvious interpretation, in the classical limit but when gravitational effect is dominant, a particle of mass $m$ cannot be localized to within an uncertainty $\Delta x$.
 In the language of Heisenberg's microscope, if one focuses a beam of light with small enough wavelength (high enough energy) in order to localize the particle, an event horizon is formed and so we cannot locate the particle to within the horizon scale $\sim Gm/c^2$.
 The change in the momentum of the particle is $\gamma m v$, which for $v$ close to $c$ but still bounded away from $c$, is $O(1) mc$ (e.g., at $v=0.9 c$, $\gamma m v\approx 2 mc$).
 Thus we see that $\Delta x \sim {G\Delta p}/{2c^3}$ does lead to $\Delta x \sim Gm/c^2$.
-In other words, GUP combines the effect of Heisenberg's Uncertainty principle with that of the uncertainty due to horizon formation in the presence of gravity, therefore in the classical limit it still reduces to the classical effect involving gravity, and not to the flat spacetime limit (unless $G \to 0$).
+This reasoning can be reformulated in the following way \cite[Sect.2]{iorio}: quantum fluctuations at Planck scale can lead to the formation of (virtual) micro-black holes and the measurement process is making the gravitational radius to become wider up to the same width of $\Delta x$ when the critical value of a minimum observable region given by Planck length is reached \cite{scardigli}.
+This argument also suggests that the modifications to the Heisenberg principle are sensitive to both the number of spatial dimensions and to the specific black hole solution considered (e.g. Schwarzschild in this case) via the expression of the black hole radius.
+In other words, GUP combines the effect of Heisenberg's uncertainty principle with that of the uncertainty due to horizon formation in the presence of gravity, therefore in the classical limit it still reduces to the classical effect involving gravity, and not to the flat spacetime limit (unless $G \to 0$).
 On the other hand, the classical limit of GUP* reduces to that of flat spacetime.
-From this perspective it is not surprising that the Chandrasekhar limit for GUP* corresponds to a zero radius star (just like when the original Heisenberg's Uncertainty principle is used), as there is no cutoff that corresponds to horizon formation.
-We emphasize that this is not a shortcoming: as in the original Chandrasekhar limit, it is an asymptotic state that is not attainable, as complicated stellar physics often lead to instabilities that result in most \emph{stable} white dwarfs being bounded away from the Chandrasekhar limit.
-In any case, this raises an interesting conceptual question for the generalized/modified uncertainty principle community.
-Often it is useful to have a guiding principle or criterion that one can rely on when attempting to study quantum gravity phenomenology.
-Should we require that the classical limit recover the flat spacetime limit or the horizon formation criterion?
-Should a quantum uncertainty be put on equal footing with a classical one?